donalffons/opencascade.js/README.md

 OpenCascade.js
 ==============

-This is OpenCascade.js - a port of the [OpenCascade](https://www.opencascade.com/) CAD library to JavaScript and WebAssembly via emScripten.
+This is OpenCascade.js - a port of the [OpenCascade](https://www.opencascade.com/) CAD library to JavaScript and WebAssembly via Emscripten.

 # Use it